 3. Students with admission to single courses on master’s level and exchange students

 Applicants are ranked by credits in each group; all applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally

 Bachelor degree in biology or similar.
 Good basic knowledge in ecology and evolution.

-Written digital exam 3 hours, counts 70% towards final mark.
+Written exam in inspera (3 hours), counts 70% towards final mark.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: BIO9140 – Life-history strategies and climate effects (continued), BIO4140 – Life-history Strategies and Climate Effects (continued) and BIOS5112 – Life-history strategies and climate effects.